 Please note that because of venue configuration we can only accept 50 posters this year, presented in two special sessions.
 Posters should be A0 size, and in portrait orientation.
 Hanging materials will be available on-site.

 Parallel Session talks should be 15 minutes long and focus on high quality prevention research (including methodology, epidemiology, aetiology, intervention outcomes, implementation, evidence based programmes and policy etc).
 Talks will be followed by a short Q&A session

 Please read the instructions here to submit your abstract to EUSPR 2017.

-The deadline for all abstracts submissions is Monday 10th July 2017 at 1700 CET All abstracts will be reviewed by EUSPR Conference Committee members and the results announced to authors soon afterwards.
+The deadline for all abstracts submissions is Monday 17th July 2017 at 1700 CET (extension to previous date) All abstracts will be reviewed by EUSPR Conference Committee members and the results announced to authors soon afterwards.
 This will allow plenty of time to take advantage of Early Bird conference rates, and where attendance is conditional upon acceptance of the abstract, to make necessary travel arrangements.